 Lori-Jene's professional interests include Palliative Care, clinical ethics, moral distress, family dynamics, human development and healthcare paradigms.
 Email

-Rev. Rachel Brownson has been working in spiritual care in hospitals, churches, and nursing homes since 2006.
+Rev. Rachel Brownson has been working in health care chaplaincy since 2006.
 She received her MDiv from Western Theological Seminary in Holland, MI, and did her Clinical Pastoral Education internship and residency at Albany Medical Center’s children’s hospital in Albany, NY.
-She is ordained in the Reformed Church in America.
-Alongside her work at the hospital, Rachel is an avid reader and writer of poetry, and she also enjoys knitting, spinning, and crocheting in her spare time.
+She is ordained in the Presbyterian Church (USA).
 Email

 Deacon Wayne Charlton is a Roman Catholic deacon and has served as a hospital chaplain for the University of Michigan since 1991.
 He was ordained June 30, 1990.
 Wayne says it is a privilege to be a beacon of hope for patients and families; most of whom are facing some degree of uncertainty.
 Email.